iivanoo/covid-apps-observer/data/data_us/reports/resources/org.intermountainhealthcare.android.connectcare___12.0.19.010_02/report.md

 > Great app lot easier than having to go and see the doctor for a simple refill<br> :date: __2021-01-30 20:52:20__

 > Great, got me in in the early morning hours before urgent cares were even open.<br> :date: __2021-01-26 14:03:49__

-> The provider was very concerned about why I was using connect care.
-She was just a caring person.<br> :date: __2021-01-17 23:08:12__